📹 How To Re-Authorize Your Meta Permissions For Facebook And Instagram

-7. You'll notice that some of your Facebook Page(s)/Group(s) or Instagram Profiles are disconnected and currently visible under the "Disconnected Profiles" section.
-You'll need to reconnect them by clicking on the "Reconnect" button next to each Page/Group/Profile.

-Note: If the Page/Group/Profile isn't showing as disconnected yet (sometimes SmarterQueue won't realize permissions have been removed until it attempts to publish to the Page/Group/Profile) simply click on the vertical three-dot button next to it and select "Re-connect profile".
+Note: If the Page/Group/Profile isn't showing as disconnected yet (as sometimes SmarterQueue won't realize permissions have been removed until it attempts to publish to the Page/Group/Profile) simply click on the vertical three-dot button next to it and select "Re-connect profile".

 8. You’ll be redirected back to the Facebook website and will see a dialogue box pop up where you can then click to " Continue as" your Facebook Profile.

 Note: This pop-up is to confirm that you're logged in as the right user!
 Rest assured, this does not give SmarterQueue permission to manage your Personal Facebook Profile in any way.

 9. In the next dialogue box, you’ll be asked to choose the Facebook pages or allow the necessary permissions for SmarterQueue to connect with them.
 Make sure to "Select all", to avoid common permission issues with Facebook's API.

-Now it says: